-- 3. start of the Board of Control meeting.
+- 3. Reports should be duplicated (25 copies usually sufficient) and distributed prior to the start of the Board of Control meeting.
 The chairman's oral report should be as brief as possible and be confined to the section of the written report which needs Board of Control action and answers from Board members. - 4.
 Committees are requested to project their seasons TWO years in advance and should present all changes to the Board of Control as soon after the conclusion of the season as possible, but in no case later than the following Board meeting:

-2007-2008 2008-2009
+2008-2009 2009-20010

-September October Indoor Track Softball Outdoor Track Baseball
+September Ourdoor Track Indoor Track

+October Baseball Softball

-November December Girls Basketball Girls Tennis Boys Basketball Boys Tennis
+November Boys Basketball Girls Basketball

+December Boys Tennis Girls Tennis

-January Girls Swimming B/G Lacrosse
+January B/G Lacrosse Girls Swimming

-February B/G Golf B/G Cross Country B/G Volleyball
+February B/G Volleyball B/G Golf

+- B/G Cross Country

-March Field Hockey Football
+March Football Field Hockey

-April B/G Soccer G. Gymnastics
+April G. Gymnastics B/G Soccer

-May Wrestling Ice Hockey Boys Swimming
+May Boys Swimming Wrestling

+- Ice Hockey